thscharler/iparse/readme.md

 There are more conversion traits:
 * IntoParserResultAddCode
+* IntoParserResultAddSpan
 * IntoParserError

+* std::convert::From

-The std::convert::Into is implemented for nom types to do a default conversion into ParserError.
+The std::convert::From is implemented for nom types to do a default conversion into ParserError.

 ## Noteworthy 2